Darnell-Chen/Receipt-Vault-WIP/README.md

 Using Mindee's Receipt OCR, users are able to capture receipts via their camera or upload with a manual input form.

+**Note:** Unfortunately, I wasn't able to finish the client-side updating after moving into student housing due to testing issues using their network.
+So for now, this project will be put on Hiatus.

 ### Built With